davidkpiano/node-azure-mvc/README.md

 ℹ️ At the time of writing, pressing <kbd>control</kbd> + <kbd>C</kbd> will stop both processes but return an `errno 130`.
 This is innocuous, and is a temporary issue.
 See [here](https://github.com/remy/nodemon/issues/1390) for more details.

+Run the app in watch mode via `npm run watch` to prevent having to manually rebuild the app.

 ## Create a POST request

 Let's work with the actual database and persist some data into it.
 Here's the plan: